erfanw/QUIC_LB/README.md

 This is now working with the "clear algorithm" of QUIC_LB.
 For testing, following the guidelines below:

-Firstly, please clone the `picoquic_sample` folder to your `picoquic` directory.
+Firstly, please copy the `/picoquic/sample` folder to your `picoquic` directory.

 Then, open four terminals.
 One for the mininet, the other three for hosts.

-On terminal 1, enter the QUIC_LB directory and launch:
+On terminal 1, enter the QUIC_LB directory and run `sudo p4run`.
-`sudo p4run`

 This will launch the Mininet enviroment.

 On terminal 2, 3 and 4, enter the picoquic directory.
 Terminal 2 will be assigned as a client, and terminal 3 & 4 will be servers.